 On Twitter, make prolific use of the hashtag to promote your business lines, such as #bedlinen or #newborn.

-Anything that leads to your website is a successful social media act done smartly by you!
-You must also share content from elsewhere.
+Anything that leads to your website is a successful social media act done sBut, overtly by you!
+Of course, you must also share content from elsewhere.

 Endorse related businesses, retweet creative and popular blogs, and engage with them in conversations.
 This will help you reach a larger audience that you may not have access to initially.

 - Treat the customer right – When you walk into a market store, you expect to be treated right.
-Your social media manager should also play the role of a customer support service representative who is actively monitoring business and personal activity on your social accounts and readily responding to customer queries and complaints.
+Therefore, your social media manager should also play the role of a customer support service representative who actively monitors business and personal activity on your social accounts and readily responds to customer queries and complaints.